thomasjohn/blog-next/README.md

 /api/posts <?page=page-number-from-1>
 return all posts (with pagination)

-/api/posts/category/ :category-number <?page=page-number-from-1>
+/api/posts/category/ :category-id <?page=page-number-from-1>
 return posts by category (with pagination)

 /api/posts/title/ :title-text <?page=page-number-from-1>
 return posts by title (with pagination)

-/api/posts/search/ :category-number-or--1 / :title-text <?page=page-number-from-1>
+/api/posts/search/ :category-id-or--1 / :title-text <?page=page-number-from-1>
 return posts by category and title (with pagination)

 ## About me